I’ll be back to Maine next week for Thanksgiving with my husband’s folks.

-I’m somewhat intrigued by Renny, short for parent.
-It’s bland, but could probably take on whatever color you added to it.
-I suspect this is very much up for each parent’s preference.
+I am intrigued by Renny, short for parent.
+It’s bland, but could take on color over time.

 Finally, what do I do with all my cousins?

-Or kissing cousins, confusingly defined as either someone close for a friendly kiss OR biologically distant enough to kiss and marry.
-Be clear on which one you’re looking for.
+Depends on which ones.
+You might have cousin-brothers who grew up closely in an extended family.
+Or kissing cousins, who are confusingly defined as either someone close for a friendly kiss or someone distant enough to kiss and marry.

 - English Needs a Word for the Relationship Between Your Parents and Your In-Laws (Slate)

 - When Incest is Best: Kissing Cousins Have More Kin (Scientific American)

 - 11 Little-Known Words for Specific Family Members (Mental Floss)

 - Introducing Nibling and Nephling (Hot Pepper Comm.)

 - Archaic and Unusual Names for Relatives (Oxford Dictionaries)